 What Sets Varonis DLP Solutions Apart From the Rest

-Varonis provides the core functionality you need to protect your most sensitive data differently than the rest.
+Varonis provides the core functionality you need to protect your most sensitive data differently than the rest and achieve Zero Trust maturity.
 You can use Varonis as your core data security platform and cover many of the standard DLP workflows while taking advantage of other functionality like advanced threat detection and response capability.

 - Maps and discovers where your data is exposed by excessive permissions.